Protection against scam

 Businesses often feel helpless against scams which is why many do not take legal action if they have fallen victim to a scam.

-If you are a victim of scam or fraud in Luxembourg, you can inform the professional chambers and federations (Chamber of Commerce, Chamber of Skilled Trades and Crafts) and contact the Hotline of the General Directorate for Small and Medium-Sized Enterprises.
+If you are a victim of scam or fraud in Luxembourg, you can inform the professional chambers and federations (Chamber of Commerce, Chamber of Skilled Trades and Crafts) and contact the Hotline of the Ministry of the Economy.
 These bodies and administrations will disseminate the information in order to actively participate in fraud prevention.

 You can file a complaint at the nearest police station or with the Criminal Police Department.